 To use the Starwood family as an example, Westins could cultivate the reputation of catering to traveling couples or business professionals while the W and aloft brands might become known as catering to younger, traveling families.

-With a slow economy resulting in fewer trips and occupied room nights, this could be a way for hotels to lure more business (and adult leisure) travelers to their hotels.
+During slower times when there are fewer trips and occupied room nights, this could be a way for hotels to attract more business (and adult leisure) travelers to their hotels.

 It could also be beneficial to the hotel staff.
 In my observation, adult travelers (especially business travelers) tend to make fewer demands and leave larger tips than traveling families.

-While on disaster relief duty, I spent approximately three months at one hotel that offered a “Manager’s Reception” including complimentary beverages every evening of the week.
+While working with a federal government disaster relief agency, I spent approximately three months at one hotel that offered a “Manager’s Reception” including complimentary beverages every evening of the week.
 During the week, when the guest load was predominantly business travelers, our bartender Ben usually received $1 tip per drink; sometimes more if it was a more complicated drink than a vodka/tonic or rum and Coke.

 On the weekends, when families with kids joined the reception, Ben worked especially hard to concoct special non-alcoholic drinks for the kids while pouring both alcoholic and non-alcoholic refreshments for their parents.
 Despite his obvious efforts to go above and beyond the call of duty, there were many times Ben received nothing.
 He got stiffed.
 Zero.
 Zip.
 Nada.
 Bupkis.